euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    Slide Viewer Architecture. :label:`slide-viewer-architecture`

-Figure :ref:`slide-viewer-architecture` shows the architecture of our slide viewer.
-The virtual slide API can access the data through the file or the remote driver.
-HDF5 files are stored on a file server that can provide a network file system to access files remotely.
-The remote virtual slide can be used in two different ways.
-The process that corresponds to the server side is called *tile dealer*.
-If this process runs on the same host as the slide viewer, then we can use it to implement our read-ahead mechanism to parallelise the tile loading.
-And if it runs on the file server, then we can use it at an alternative to the network file system in a similar way as a virtual slide broadcast service.
+Figure :ref:`slide-viewer-architecture` shows the architecture of our slide viewer where the virtual slide API can access the data through the HDF5 file or the remote framework.
+In our IT infrastructure, HDF5 files are stored on a file server that can provide a network file system to access files remotely.
+The remote virtual slide can be used in two different ways according to the machine where the process of the server side, called *tile dealer*, is executed.
+If this process runs on the same host as the slide viewer, then we can use it to implement a read-ahead mechanism to parallelise the tile loading.
+And if it runs on the file server, then we can use it as an alternative to the network file system in a similar way as a virtual slide broadcast service.
 This second example demonstrates the remote virtual slide is a fundamental software component in our framework that open the way to many things.

 Another way to access efficiently the data, it to use a local cache to store temporally the virtual slide.
-Nowadays we can build on a very fast locale cache using a PCI-e SSD card, which commonly reach a read/write bandwidth of :math:`1000\,\text{MB/s}` and thus outperforms most of the hardware RAID bandwidth.
+Nowadays we can build on a very fast locale cache using a PCI-e SSD card, which commonly reach a read/write bandwidth of :math:`1000\,\text{MB/s}` and thus outperforms most of the hardware RAID.

 The slide viewer implements two Least Recently Used caches to store the tiles and the textures.
 These caches are a cornerstone for the fluidity of the navigation within the slide, since it helps to reduce the viewer latency.
-Nowadays we can have on a workstation with :math:`64\,\text{GB}` of RAM for a decent cost, which open the way to a large in memory cache in complement to a PCI-e SSD cache.
+Nowadays we can have on a workstation :math:`64\,\text{GB}` of RAM for a decent cost, which open the way to a large in memory cache in complement to a PCI-e SSD cache.
 In this way we can build a 3-tier system made of a file server to store tera bytes of data, a PCI-e SSD cache to store temporally slides and an in memory cache to